QuXnt/dmgui/README.md

-Simple graphical manga downlaoder for windows based on Python.
+Simple, easy-to-use graphical manga downlaoder for windows based on Python.